Under NSW law, sexual harassment is:

 Sexual assault is any sexual behaviour by one or more people, against another person without that person’s consent.
 Consent, in this instance, means explicitly agreeing to engage in any sexual activity.

-Silence does not equate to consent.
+Silence does not equal consent.

 Sexual assault includes unwanted sexual or physical contact, such as slapping, kissing, touching, hugging or massaging.